 These accessories are OK overall.
 The carrying case comes with backpack straps for easier carrying.
 And the cleaning cloth comes handy when cleaning the trumpet.

-The only accessory that I’d suggest you replacing upfront is the valve oil.
+The only accessory that I’d suggest you replace upfront is the valve oil.
 The oil included with the TR-330 just doesn’t work well.
-The trumpet might play fine for 30 minutes to an hour, but then will need to be oiled again.
+The trumpet might play fine for 30 minutes to an hour but then will need to be oiled again.
 This is a main reason why so many people have said the valves lock up on them.

 If you buy the TR-330, I suggest also picking up a bottle of Al Cass or any similar valve oil.
 A single bottle usually costs around $5 or $10 online.

 7. Manufacturer’s warranty